ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 **Learning objective:**

-1.Refresh their understanding of supervised learning, focusing on its key characteristics and applications in classification and regression tasks.
+1.Refresh  understanding of supervised learning, focusing on its key characteristics and applications in classification and regression tasks.

-2.Refresh their understanding of unsupervised learning, focusing on clustering and dimensionality reduction techniques.
+2.Refresh  understanding of unsupervised learning, focusing on clustering and dimensionality reduction techniques.

-3.Refresh their understanding of reinforcement learning, with an emphasis on policy-based and reward-driven decision-making systems.
+3.Refresh  understanding of reinforcement learning, with an emphasis on policy-based and reward-driven decision-making systems.

 4.Relate refreshed ML concepts to real-world use cases in AI-driven solutions, setting the stage for advanced architectures like transformers and GANs.